 The principal purpose of the African Studies Center is to foster research on Africa and disseminate findings through seminars, workshops, conferences, and publications.
 Africanist scholars can be appointed as visiting researchers in order to gain access to the many research tools available at Boston University, to become active participants in ASC activities, and to contribute to the research output of the center.

 Appointment as a visiting researcher of the African Studies Center can be a mutually rewarding venture for both the applicant and the center.
 Affiliation as a visiting researcher does not involve salary or fringe benefits nor does it guarantee office space.
 It does, however, provide access to and involvement with an active community of scholars from around the world, faculty privileges which include full library use, a bookstore discount, access to the center’s many facilities, and support for generating and administering grant and contract activity for further research.
-In return, the center requires active participation in our program (see Part III, below).
+In return, the center requires active participation in our program (see Section III, below).

 I. Boston University requirements for initial affiliation

 - A letter addressed to the Director requesting appointment, stating reason for request, research interests, and research plans for the period of appointment.

 II.
 Boston University requirements for reappointment

 III.
 African Studies Center requirements for initial affiliation or for reappointment

-During the period of appointment, visiting researchers at the African Studies Center are expected to fulfill both of the following requirements:
+During the period of appointment, visiting researchers at the African Studies Center are expected to fulfill at least one of the following requirements:

-- Either submit a working paper to the center for publication consideration or submit a proposal for sponsored research through the center.
+- Submit a working paper to the center for publication consideration or co-author a research paper with an ASC faculty member.

 - Present a paper or talk at the ASC or maintain an active research agenda that recognizes the ASC’s contribution (for the appropriate language to acknowledge ASC affiliation, check with the Assistant Director).